thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 step2:
     0:
         image: /images/helloworld/getting-started-ce/check-connectivity-device-1-ce.png
-        title: 'Click on the your device, and click the "Check connectivity” button in the "Device details" window;'
+        title: 'Click on your device, then click the "Check connectivity” button in the "Device details" window;'
     1:
         image: /images/helloworld/getting-started-ce/check-connectivity-device-2-ce.png
         title: 'In the opened window select the messaging protocol and your operating system.
 Install the necessary client tools and copy the command;'